Value-based care FAQs

 - Helping care providers build a more integrated relationship with UnitedHealthcare and the patients they serve.

 - Compensating and rewarding care providers for the quality of care they deliver and improving patients’ health.

-- Connecting consumers to tools and guidance — including our Health4Me and Cost Estimator apps — that help them find the right care and save money.
+- Connecting consumers to tools and guidance — including our UnitedHealthcare® app and Cost Estimator tools — that help them find the right care and save money.

 Traditional fee-for-service medicine pays care providers based on the volume of office visits and procedures, and generally doesn’t reward or compensate for care coordination or whether patients are getting healthier from the care they receive.
 But paying for value encourages the best patient care.